rodperei/minishell/README.md

 # Minishell

-> This project is my own implementation of a bash-like shell.
+> This project is our own implementation of a bash-like shell.
 ## 📦 Installation

 Copy and paste these commands to get started:

 git clone https://github.com/rodperei/minishell

 cd minishell

 make